interlock-network/interlock-docs/whitepaper.md

 Trust, just like a paradigm, is powered by *belief*.
-You cross the street with minimal anxiety because you trust the drivers to be sober enough to obey the traffic laws (also a good example of a paradigm).
+You cross the street with minimal anxiety because you trust the drivers to be sober enough to obey the traffic laws (also another good example of a paradigm).
 You use the same two passwords on every site because you trust that the programmers that made the site have a minimal level of technical competence and a minimal regard for your security and privacy.
 Some